SHINKO ELECTRIC INDUSTRIES CO., LTD.

 Reporting boundary: Shinko Group in Japan

-Shinko and the labor union participate in the adopt-a-forest program promoted by Nagano Prefecture.
+Shinko and SHINKO WORKERS UNION participate in the adopt-a-forest program promoted by Nagano Prefecture.
 Every year, employees and their families participate in forest maintenance work in the area around Lake Reisenji, which is owned by Iizuna Town.

 Through these activities, we will strive to continue and contribute to biodiversity conservation activities in cooperation with local communities.

-Our Kurita Sogo Center, located near Nagano Station, spreads out like an oasis in an urban area.
-Here, we continually conduct natural environment surveys.
+The Kurita Sogo Center, located near Nagano Station, spreads out like an oasis in an urban area.
+Here, Shinko continually conducts natural environment surveys.

-In the natural environment survey conducted in FY2023, 152 species of plants, 93 species of terrestrial insects, and 22 species of aquatic organisms were found to inhabit the area, many of which were confirmed to be native species.
+In the natural environment survey conducted in FY2024, 151 species of plants, 69 species of terrestrial insects, and 23 species of aquatic organisms were found to inhabit the area, many of which were confirmed to be native species.
 However, a small number of alien species that threaten the ecosystem of the Kurita Sogo Center and the surrounding area were also found.
 We are exterminating and monitoring them as indicator species.
 We will continue our activities to improve biodiversity at the Kurita Sogo Center.

-We are striving to strengthen our biodiversity education and awareness activities so that each employee will understand the importance of biodiversity and the relationship between biodiversity and business activities.
-We want each employee to be able to take action in their work and daily life, beginning with what is familiar to them.
+Shinko Group in Japan implements education and awareness activities to ensure each employee understands the importance of biodiversity and the relationship between biodiversity and business activities, enabling them to take actions that incorporate a biodiversity perspective in their work and daily lives.